Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Decision Trees

-\begin{proof} We first discuss the decision problem, where we are given $P$, $Q$ and a $\delta$, and we need to decide whether we can reach $(p_n, q_n)$ from $(p_1, q_1)$.
-For the discrete case, the analogue of the reachable free-space is just an $n \times n$ boolean matrix $M$, where the bit in the $i$\textsuperscript{th} row and the $j$\textsuperscript{th} column indicates whether the pair $(p_i, q_j)$ can be reached from $(p_1, q_1)$ in $G_\delta$.

-We set $\tau = \sqrt{n}$ and subdivide the columns of $M$ into strips of width $\tau$, as above.
-Each strip corresponds to a subsequence $Q'$ of $\tau$ points $q_j$, and we compute the arrangement of unit disks with centers in $Q'$.
-This takes $O(\tau^2)$ time.
-Then we locate each point of $P$ in this arrangement, in total time $O(n \log n)$.
-We do this for every strip, resulting in a total running time of $\widetilde{O}(n^{3/2})$, by our choice of $\tau$.
-As observed by Agarwal~\etal, the information we gain in this way suffices to complete $M$ without further comparisons.
-As shown by Agarwal~\etal, one can then solve the optimization problem at the cost of another $O(\log n)$-factor, which is absorbed into the $\widetilde{O}$-notation. \end{proof}
+\begin{proof} First, we consider the decision version: we are given two sequences $P = p_1, \dots, p_n$ and $Q = q_1, \dots, q_n$ of $n$ points in the plane, and we would like to decide whether the discrete \frechet distance between $P$ and $Q$ is at most $1$.
+Katz and Sharir~\cite{katz1997expander} showed that we can compute a representation of the set of pairs $(p_i, q_j)$ with $\|p_i - q_j\| \leq 1$ in $\widetilde{O}(n^{4/3})$ steps.
+This information suffices to complete the reachability matrix without further comparisons.
+As shown by Agarwal~\etal~\cite{AgarwalBAKaSh14}, one can then solve the optimization problem at the cost of another $O(\log n)$-factor, which is absorbed into the $\widetilde{O}$-notation. \end{proof}

-Given our results from above, we can prove an analogous statement for the continuous \frechet{} distance.
+Given our results above, we prove an analogous statement for the continuous \frechet distance.

-\begin{theorem} There exists an algebraic decision tree for the \frechet{} problem (decision version) of depth $O(n^{2 - \eps})$, for a fixed constant $\eps > 0$. \end{theorem}
+\begin{theorem} There exists an algebraic decision tree for the \frechet problem (decision version) of depth $O(n^{2 - \eps})$, for a fixed constant $\eps > 0$. \end{theorem}

 \begin{proof} We reconsider the steps of our algorithm.
 The only phases that actually involve the input are the second preprocessing phase and the traversal of the elementary boxes.
-The reason of our choice for $\tau$ was to keep the time for the first preprocessing phase polynomial.
+The reason of our choice for $\tau$ was to keep the time for the first preprocessing phase small.
 This is no longer a problem.
-By Lemmas~\ref{lem:partial} and \ref{lem:procFSD}, the cost for the remaining algorithm is bounded by $O(n\tau^{c-1} + n^2 (\log \tau)/\tau)$, where $c$ is the constant from Lemma~\ref{lem:preprocess_input}.
-Choosing $\tau = n^{1/c}$, we get a decision tree of depth
+By Lemmas~\ref{lem:incomplete} and \ref{lem:procFSD}, the remaining cost is bounded by $O(n\tau^{5} + n^2 (\log \tau)/\tau)$.
+Choosing $\tau = n^{1/6}$, we get a decision tree of depth $n \cdot n^{5/6} + n^{2-1/6}\log n$.
+This is $O(n^{2-(1/6)}\log n) = O(n^{2 - \eps})$, for any fixed $ 0 < \eps < 1/6$. \end{proof}